JakubPruzinec/crash_dump_analysis/README.md

 Inspector Jacques task:
 check all branches of type [2], whether they mess with bad boy or nested_mutex flag

-lets focus on e1000_do_read_eeprom from another perspective
+let's focus on e1000_do_read_eeprom from another perspective
 ```
 static s32 e1000_do_read_eeprom(struct e1000_hw *hw, u16 offset, u16 words, u16 *data)
 {